 OptiSizer Hard – sizer with hard cover rolls for better strength

 Strength is usually the main target when applying starch on board or paper.
 The fact is that only the starch located in fiber bonds has the biggest strengthening effect.
 Total strength of paper sheet can be improved the most by increasing the bond strength of the paper fiber network.
 OptiSizer Hard is a completely new size application method, which uses higher nip loads to improve sheet strength properties by taking advantage of better starch penetration and decreasing fiber to fiber distance.

 Sheet wetting = good penetration ≠ good strength

 More starch doesn’t directly mean more strength.
 Most of the starch is in a way ineffective when positioned in the pores of the fibers or the void volume in the paper sheet.
-By applying more starch, you might just end up wetting the sheet without any strength improvement and add up the need of drying - and use more energy.
+By applying more starch, you might just end up wetting the sheet without any strength improvement and incereasing the need of drying - and use more energy.
 With OptiSizer Hard you save energy and money.

 Good strength and quality properties

 With containerboards, it is important to have good burst resistance properties, which gives the boxes their required protective properties.
-For good burst results, high surface and internal strength is a must.
+For good burst results, high surface and internal strengths are a must.
 As said earlier, total strength is improved by increasing the bond strength of the fiber network – better starch penetration needed.